Ttesori/100-days/README.md

 ## 6/14/2021 (Day 45)

 - 👩‍💻 Continued work on React grocery list app; spent time figuring out how to use react-beautiful-dnd, but it was certainly easier than implementing drag and drop from scratch!
-Now just thinking about how to organize components and app...
+Now just thinking about how to organize components and which parts to work on first...

 ## 6/13/2021 (Day 44)